ondraperny/BI-VWM-2019/README.md

-# BI-VWM-2019
+# Python 3 program for collaborative filtering.

-Recommendation system based on collaborative filtering.
-For correlation was used Spearman correlation coefficient.
+This program implements a recommendation system based on collaborative filtering using the Spearman correlation coefficient.
+The dataset used is a smaller version of the [MovieLens](http://movielens.org) dataset, containing 100,000 records.

-Used dataset is small [MovieLens](http://movielens.org) dataset (with 100 000 records, original has 10 millions).
-Backend is written in Python and has webpage GUI frontend made in Flask(python web framework).
+The backend is written in Python and has a webpage GUI frontend created with Flask (a Python web framework).

 Installations for frontend
 ---

     cd frontend
     python3 -m venv venv
-    ./venv/bin/activate (pripdne chmod +x activate)
+    ./venv/bin/activate (alternatively: chmod +x activate)
     pip install Flask
     pip install Flask-WTF

-in case of error: `No module named "flask_wtf"` install "Flask WTF" through IDE (or other means).
+In case of error: `No module named "flask_wtf"` install "Flask WTF" through IDE (or other means).

 Run program
 ---